pull-fiction/make-crops-not-war/index.md

 ## The setting

-In the following plot, it is possibile to see where the main events of Lebanese Civil War happened year-by-year.
+In the following plot, it is possible to see where the main events of Lebanese Civil War happened year-by-year.
 Not only, the underlying green graph shows an overall distribution of agricultural production.

-<iframe class="plot_ani" src="assets/plots/map-agri-war-leb2.html"></iframe>
+<iframe class="plot_ani" src="assets/plots/map-agri-war-leb3.html"></iframe>

 What immediately caught our eyes is the completely different localization of the two phenomena.
 The civil war mainly affected the urban area, especially the capital Beirut that by itself host more than half the population of Lebanon.
 On the other hand, the productive area of the country is located in the fertile Beqaa's valleys.